clintcan/PHPWeave/docs/ASYNC_GUIDE.md

         // Show status page
         $this->show("report_generating", [
             'job_id' => $jobId,
-            'message' => 'Your report is being generated.
-You will receive an email when it\'s ready.'
+            'message' => 'Your report is being generated. ' .
+                'You will receive an email when it\'s ready.'
         ]);
     }
 }